tamakuku/data-science-bootcamp9/Portfolio-Project/Google-Sheets/Analysis PubG vs FreeFire Fanpage/README.md

 # about This practice

-## we will make analysis report from 'Full Dataset' sheet that combined from 'FreeFire' and 'PubG' sheet
+## we will make analysis report from 'Full Dataset' sheet that combined from 'FreeFire' and 'PubG' sheet.
-### create new columns for more metrics for use analysis by multples formula
+### create new columns for more metrics for use analysis by multples formula.
 - 'Total Enagagement' column by =SUM() from 'Likes', 'Reactions', 'Comments' and 'Post shares' column
 - 'Length Message' column by =LEN() >>> with 'Message' column
 - 'Segment Lenght Message' column by =IFS() >>> from 'Length Message' column with 3 conditions (Low, Medium, High)